codeadamca/challenges/perfect-number.markdown

 ### Possible Approach

 1. Create a function with one parameter.
 Have the function `console.log()` the input.
-2. Define an empty string variable called `reverse` to store the reversed string.
-3. Use a `for` loop to iterate through each character.
+2. Use a loop to determine all the potential divisors.
+3. Place all divisors except the input number in an array.
-4. Append each character to the beginning of the `reverse` variable.
+4. Sum all the numbers in the array.
-5. Return the contents of the `reverse` variable.
+5. Compare the total with the `input`.
+6. Return true or false.

 ### Assets